lonebots/robot-operating-system-notes/ros2-for-beginners-udemy-course/README.md

 - [x] [Parameter](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters.html) : These are addional configuration value (integers, floats, booleans, strings, and lists are supported) that we pass in to a node while its processing.
 It can be set from a sensor or can be feed manually.

 - [x] [Actions](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html) : Mode of communication intended for lengthy task. it contains 3 parts: goal, feedback, result.
-- [x] [Colcon](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html) - build system that is used for building the packages and making it executable in ros2 environment, in ros1 we used **catkin** as the build system.
+- [x] [Colcon](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html) - build tool, that is used for building the packages and making it executable in ros2 environment, in ros1 we used **catkin** as the build tool. **ament is the build system here**

 ### ROS workspace